muffato/muffato.github.io/cv.md

 patronage of the EMBL Heads of Units.
 It promotes scientific exchange among postdocs and provides a platform to address problems relevant to postdocs.

+## Raspberry Pi

+_2011 to 2015_

+I used a Raspberry Pi as a testbed to enhance my system administration skills.
+At its peak, it was running a VPN, an email server, file servers (FTP, SMB, DLNA);
+hosting a personal site, a blog engine, a photo browser, and online games;
+and obviously giving me SSH access.

 ## Internship - Web interface for gene annotation

 **École normale supérieure, Paris, France**